chottolabs/kznllm.nvim/README.md

 Based on [dingllm.nvim](https://github.com/yacineMTB/dingllm.nvim) - but it'll probably diverge quite a bit from the original state.

 - adds some docstring annotations
-- refactored to better express some of the inherent coupling between neovim <> some LLM streaming spec.
+- refactored to respect some of the inherent coupling between neovim <> some LLM streaming spec.
 - prompt user for additional context
-- clean up and handle job state
+- coupling between prompt templates <> models are expressed more neatly
+- sensible defaults + simple method to override them
+- uses jinja as templating engine

 I recommend you fork the repo and make it work for you.